AmpliconSuite/AmpliconClassifier/AC_config_parameters.md

   - In `compute_f_from_AA_graph()`, inversions are only counted as foldbacks if they are on the same chromosome and within this distance
   - In `cycles_file_bfb_props()`, used to distinguish foldback breaks from distal breaks

+### `max_foldback_edges_qc`
+- **Default:** 100
+- **Description:** Maximum number of foldback discordant edges allowed before the amplicon is treated as a foldback-orientation QC artifact.
+- **Usage:** If `compute_f_from_AA_graph()` finds more than this many foldback edges, AmpliconClassifier suppresses native BFB calls and skips BFBArchitect for that amplicon regardless of foldback read fraction.
+This catches cases with many low-support foldback-like edges where non-foldback read support keeps `foldback_read_prop` below the artifact threshold.

 ### `max_nonbfb_break_weight`
 - **Default:** 0.5
 - **Description:** Maximum proportion of utilized path/cycle structural variants that can support non-foldback SV connections while still calling BFB, where each SV is weighted by the path/cycle's assigned CN.
 If too many SVs are non-foldback, the amplicon likely isn't a pure BFB.